 When Would You Increase the Tyre Pressure?

 A question that often comes up as part of your theory test, you would increase the amount of pressure in your tyres if you’re planning on carrying heavier loads than usual.
 The adjusted pressure will be listed in your vehicle’s handbook and you may also need to adjust your headlights accordingly.
 You should also keep a close eye on your tyre pressure when temperatures drop in winter, as cold weather can have a significant impact on their levels too, requiring you to adjust them accordingly.

 For more hints and tips on keeping you and your car on the road, then visit our Car Care hub, where we guide you through everything from tyre pressures to brake fluid and lessons to your paperwork when selling a car.

 If your car has recently suffered a major tyre blow-out and now requires a lot of work to get it back to being roadworthy, it may be time to look at sending it off on one final journey to the scrapyard.
 Here at Scrap Car Comparison we can guarantee you only the very best price for your car, leaving you with a tidy sum in your account instead of a heavy garage bill.
-Use our quote generator today and see just how much your car could be worth
+Use our quote generator today and see just how much your car could be worth.